Readless

 Start Free Trial →

-Price pages are easy to compare, but attention cost is usually larger than subscription cost.
-Microsoft reports that the average worker receives 117 emails/day, 153 Teams messages/day, and experiences interruptions every 2 minutes (Microsoft WorkLab).
-Adobe survey coverage reported by CNBC shows office workers spending roughly 352 minutes/day checking work and personal email (CNBC).
+Adobe survey coverage reported by CNBC shows office workers spending roughly 352 minutes per day checking work and personal email.
+Microsoft reports 153 Teams messages per weekday on top of the 117 daily emails (Microsoft WorkLab).
 In that context, a cheaper subscription can still be expensive if it keeps you in high-friction triage loops.

-Single RSS app onlyLowest initial spendCan rise quickly with source growthLight readers with stable source lists
+Single RSS app (free tier)Lowest initial spendRises quickly with source growthLight readers with stable source lists

-RSS app + paid tierModerate monthly spendLower if filters are configured wellPower users who rely on search/rules
+RSS app + paid tierModerate ($7–10/month)Lower if filters are configured wellPower users who rely on search and rules

-RSS app + digest layerModerate monthly spendOften lowest session timeBusy professionals optimizing for time
+RSS app + AI digest layerModerate ($7–15/month)Often lowest session timeBusy professionals optimizing for time

-Full migration every few monthsVariableUsually high due to reconfiguration churnRarely the best long-term approach
+Full migration every few monthsVariableUsually highest due to reconfiguration churnRarely the best long-term approach

 Your SituationBest Next StepWhy

-You want easier onboarding and cleaner reading UXTest Feedly for 7 daysGood fit for simpler workflows
+Want easier onboarding and cleaner reading UXTest Feedly for 7 days14M+ users validates the UX advantage

-You need open-source flexibility and custom filteringTest NewsBlurStrong for self-hosting and filter-driven use
+Need open-source flexibility and custom filteringTest NewsBlurFull self-hosting and ML-driven intelligence training

-You have high source volume and low review timeAdd digest workflowReduces decision load faster than app switching
+High source volume and low available review timeAdd a digest workflowReduces decision load faster than app switching

 "